zdravkov/kendo-docs/browsers-support.md

 * Kendo UI uses progressive enhancement for its CSS styling.
 As a result, old and obsolete browsers may ignore CSS3 styles, such as rounded corners and linear gradients.

+## Internet Explorer as an Embedded Browser in a Desktop Application

+Internet Explorer behaves differently when being embedded inside a desktop (WinForms) application.
+It reports to support pointer events, but actually doesn't.
+As a result, some events, on which Kendo UI relies, are not fired.
+In order to avoid this problem, the following Javascript code must be executed
+**before the Kendo UI scripts are registered**:

+    window.MSPointerEvent = null;
+    window.PointerEvent = null;

 # Supported Operating Systems

 <table class="devices-platforms stripes" style="margin-top: 1.2em;">